The Wild, Elusive Singularities of the T-fractal Surface: An explicit construction of the -fractal translation surface

-All identifications are translations between parallel line segments of equal length, and the above identifications give the surface $\tsurfr$.
-We may thus think of each $\Q^s$ as being embedded in $\tsurfr$; see Figure~\ref{fig:labels}.
-When discussing quad-T subsurfaces, we will let $\Q$ and $\Q^s$ refer to the metric completions of the surface in Figure~\ref{fig:quadt}.
+All identifications are translations between parallel line segments of equal length, and the above identifications give the surface $\left(\bigcup_{s\in \mathscr{B}^*}{\Q^s}\right)/\sim$.
+Such a surface is equal to four copies of $T_\infty$ properly identified (i.e., by the the action of $Z_2\oplus Z_2$ on $T_\infty$).
+As previously mentioned, however, the metric completion of $T_\infty$ acted on by the Klein group is not the metric completion of $\bigcup_{s\in \mathscr{B}^*} Q^s/\sim$.
+We may think of each $\Q^s$ as being embedded in $\tsurf$ and $\Qr^s$ being embedded in $\tsurfr$; see Figure~\ref{fig:labels}.
+We close this section with a useful definition and notation that will be used in the subsequent sections.